 It won’t be wrong to say that nurses interact with everyone in the community.
 Anyone visiting a hospital belongs to different components of a community.
 Based on their interaction with patients suffering from mental health issues, nurses can map and identify the risk factors leading to severe mental illnesses.
 They can also determine the potential resources and assets playing a crucial role in a patient’s health and well-being.

-9. Integrating mental health prevention in daily life
+9. Integrating mental health prevention into daily life

 The profession of nursing is indeed rewarding, but nurses also go through stress and emotional breakdown.
 Dealing with patients suffering from different illnesses can take a toll on healthcare workers.
 Nurses spend most of their day working and interacting with patients.
 They can play a substantial role in integrating mental health prevention in their workplace.
 Offering a listening ear to patients and peers alike may reduce the chances of emotional buildup leading to stress.

 Nurses are the primary care providers all around the world.
 They are also playing a crucial role in providing care to mentally ill patients.
 The World Health Organization suggests that mental health education shall be a part of a nursing degree.
-The inclusion of mental health education can help many individuals get help in their early stages if timely diagnosed.
+The inclusion of mental health education can help many individuals get help in their early stages if a timely diagnosed.
 Nurses can help many people recover as they interact with the patients, talk them through, and educate families.
 Involving mental health nurses in the development of policies can also reduce the adversity of situations.
 Nurses interact more with patients and can guide the on-ground factors they encounter while dealing with various patients.
+If you’d like to become a nurse, visit The University of Texas at Arlington Online.